-Mulching is an easy-to-do, labor-saving gardening technique that all gardeners should take advantage of.
-A mulch is a material, usually organic but sometimes inorganic, that we use to cover the soil surface around plants.
+Mulching is an easy-to-do labor-saving gardening technique that all gardeners should take advantage of.
+A mulch is a material, usually organic but sometimes inorganic, we use to cover the soil surface around plants.
 Mulching beds is an important part of sustainable landscaping.

-Organic mulches – such as leaves, chopped leaves, pine straw, ground pine bark, dry grass clippings and newspaper – are all derived from once-living materials.
-They are popular for their ease of use and attractive appearance (except for newspaper), and because they decompose, they add beneficial organic matter to the soil.
+Organic mulches, such as leaves, chopped leaves, pine straw, ground pine bark, dry grass clippings and newspaper, are all derived from once-living materials.
+They are popular for their ease of use, attractive appearance (except for newspaper) and because, as they decompose, they add beneficial organic matter to the soil.
 They are the most popular mulches.

 To create this barrier to weed growth, organic mulches have to be applied thick enough to do the job.
 Too often, gardeners spread mulch as thin as possible just to cover the soil.
 This will be ineffective in preventing weeds.
 Apply organic mulches at least 2 inches thick for best weed control.

 Another important function of mulches is conserving moisture in the soil.
-By slowing down evaporation from the soil surface, mulches keep beds from drying out too quickly.
+By slowing evaporation from the soil surface, mulches keep beds from drying out as fast.
 This is especially important in hot, dry weather.
 Your plants receive a more even supply of moisture, and you save money on your water bill.
 Shallow-rooted plants with limited root systems, such as bedding plants and vegetables in sunny areas, particularly benefit.

 Have you ever worked hard to turn the soil in a bed until it is nice and loose only to watch rain and watering beat it down again until it’s just as hard and compacted as it was before?
-You’ll find that if you mulch as soon as you finish bed preparation and planting, the mulch will substantially prevent soil compaction.
-A looser soil is easier for roots to grow through, and it absorbs water faster, too.
+You will find that if you mulch as soon as you finish bed preparation and planting, the mulch will substantially prevent soil compaction.
+A looser soil absorbs water faster and is easier for roots to grow through.

 No one mulch is best.
-Which one you choose depends on a variety of factors including your gardening situation, your preference based on appearance, what’s available, cost and durability.
-I like to recycle yard waste, such as leaves and dry grass clippings, and use them as is or allow them to partially compost and then use them.
+Which one you choose depends on a variety of factors, including the gardening situation, your preference based on appearance, what’s available, cost and durability.
+I like to recycle yard waste, such as leaves and dry grass clippings, and use them as-is or allow them to partially compost and then use them.
 It’s cheap (free), effective and attractive.
-If you’re lucky enough to have access to free pine straw, it makes an ideal mulch.
-You also can economically purchase pine straw by the bale or chopped pine straw by the bag.
+If you’re lucky enough to have access to free pine straw, it makes ideal mulch.
+You can also purchase bales of pine straw rather economically or chopped pine straw by the bag.

-If you currently are not using mulches in you gardening, I strongly recommend you give them a try.
+If you aren’t currently using mulches in you gardening efforts, I strongly recommend you give them a try.
 You’ll be amazed at how much work they save you weeding and how nice they can make a garden look.
-If you are mulching, remember that their primary function is not necessarily decorative, and apply mulches thick enough throughout your landscape beds and gardens.
+If you are mulching, remember that their primary function is not just decorative and apply mulches thick enough throughout your landscape beds and gardens.